taleshape-com/shaper-deploy-action/README.md

 ## Shaper Deploy GitHub Action

-Deploy Shaper dashboards from configuration files in your repository using the `@taleshape/shaper` CLI.
+Deploy [Shaper](https://github.com/taleshape-com/shaper) dashboards from configuration files in your repository using the `shaper` CLI.

 This action uses `npx` to run the `@taleshape/shaper` package and execute `shaper deploy` in your repository.